krokicki/derecho/README.md

 ## How To Use It

 This visualization client is currently only known to work within the confines of certain conventions in use at the JFRC.
-My goal is to make this tool as configurable as possible, but at this point if you would like to use it on your own grid, some code minor changes are probably inevitable.
+My goal is to make this tool as configurable as possible, but at this point if you would like to use it on your own compute grid, some code minor changes are probably inevitable.
 Please consider contributing your code back to the project.

 ## Getting Started